 Improved Predictions Accuracy

-The HSF professional system includes several improvements (new PWM matrices for unusual donor and acceptor splice sites; combination of HSF and MaxEnt predictions to predict the impact of mutations on splicing signals; a global analysis of auxiliary splicing motifs) that improve predictions accuracy for splice sites (and auxiliary splicing signals) as illustrated below; and its already very accurate branch point prediction algorithm.
+The HSF professional system includes several improvements (new PWM matrices for unusual donor and acceptor splice sites; combination of HSF and MaxEnt predictions to predict the impact of mutations on splicing signals; a global analysis of auxiliary spying motifs) that improve predictions accuracy for splice sites (and auxiliary splicing signals) as illustrated below.

 Accuracy evaluation on GT/AG splice sites.
 To avoid any bias introduced by data selection, we used BRCA1 and BRCA2 mutations available in the ClinVar reference systems.
 We extracted all annotated mutations impacting donor (last 3 exonic bases and 6 first intronic bases) and acceptor (last 12 intronic bases and 2 first exonic bases) splice sites.